 Have a blast at Blasters Family Entertainment Centre, Mossel Bay

 At Blasters, the whole family is catered for in a safe, secure environment where the kids can have fun and their parents can also enjoy themselves, enjoying a delicious meal or coffee at the restaurant, a quiet drink in the cigar lounge or a game of pool.
 Of course, there’s lots of family fun, too – play mini golf in a magical underwater world or go rollerblading, enjoy a braai on the vast braai terrace or a number of special events, including live music, quiz nights, karaoke and much more.

 Farmyard fun at Imhoff Farm, Kommetjie

-If you’re visiting Cape Point, take some time out to call on this beautiful historic Cape farmstead near Kommetjie where there’s lots to enjoy from great food and fun activities to animal encounters and shopping.
-At Imhoff Farm you and your loved ones can enjoy a petting zoo, camel rides, food, a wine store and some stunning items to buy in the craft shops.
+If you’re visiting Cape Point, take some time out to call on this beautiful historic Cape farmstead near Kommetjie where there’s lots to enjoy, from great food and fun activities to animal encounters and shopping.
+At Imhoff Farm, you and your loved ones can enjoy a petting zoo, camel rides, horse riding, a snake park, food, a wine store and some stunning items to buy in the craft shops.

 Contact: 021 783 4545 | View location